shadawck/awesome-anti-forensic/README.md

 | [ZipDump](https://github.com/DidierStevens/DidierStevensSuite/blob/master/zipdump.py)                | ZIP dump utility.                                                                                                                                                                                                             |

 ## Contributing
 Thanks for visiting!
-If you have suggestions, then open an issue, or submit a PR, see: CONTRIBUTING.md.
+If you have suggestions, then open an issue, or submit a PR.
 Contributions are welcome, and much appreciated !

 ## License